eatrocks/shell/README.md

 I did not run .osx, but lots of the the things in there look compelling.
 Do not run .osx, there are locale specific informations, and I DO NOT want all of his changes.
 So run the ones you want manually and add those to your setup.sh.

 When I was done, Terminal was still white.
-So I copied the `Basic` profile and changed the background to Tungsten, and the font to Magnesium, bold to Mercury, size to 14, selection to Licorice and set this new profile to `Default`.
-In the general tab I set Terminal to start up to a new window with the profile I just configured.
-I also set new windows to open with the `Default Profile` in the `Default Working Directory` and new tabs to open with the `Default Profile` in the `Same Working Directory`.
+So I copied the `Basic` profile and changed the
+- background to Tungsten
+- font to Magnesium
+- bold to Mercury
+- size to 14
+- selection to Licorice
+- set this new profile to `Default`
+- check use bright colors for bold text

+In the general tab I
+- set Terminal to start up to a new window with the profile I just configured
+- set new windows to open with the `Default Profile` in the `Default Working Directory`
+- new tabs to open with the `Default Profile` in the `Same Working Directory`